jtylynn/handbook/Hiring Documents/Guide to Your Equity.md

 ## Vesting

 Instead of giving you all of your options on day one, you get them over time.
 This process is called vesting and different companies offer vesting schedules of different lengths.
-If you had a basic 2 year vesting period, you would own a quarter of your stock after 6 months, half of your stock after a year, and all of it after 2 years.

-The industry standard right now is 4 years, but at SOE, employees’ stock vests over 6 years.
-We offer much higher equity grants than the industry standard (about 2x in most cases), but it takes longer to earn them.
-This works out so that employees always come out ahead, even if they leave before their stock has fully vested, but helps us communicate that we’re looking for employees who want to build longer careers at SOE.

-Vesting happens on a monthly basis (so you vest 1/72 of your options each month), but many vesting schedules include a cliff.
+The industry standard right now is 4 to 6 years, but at SOE, employees’ stock vests over 4 years with a 1 year cliff.
+Vesting happens on a monthly basis (so you vest ~1/48 of your options each month), but many vesting schedules, including ours, also include a cliff.

 A cliff is a period at the beginning of the vesting period where your equity does not vest monthly, but instead vests at the end.
 At most companies, including SOE, this cliff happens at one year.
 This means that if you leave your job before you’ve worked for a whole year, none of your options will be vested.
 At the end of that year, you’ll vest the entire year’s worth of equity all at once.
-This helps keep the ownership of SOE stock to folks who have worked at the company for a meaningful amount of time.
+This helps keep the ownership of SOE stock to folks who have worked at the company for a meaningful amount of time and helps us communicate that we’re looking for employees who want to build longer careers at SOE.

 ## Dilution

-When SOE raises money from outside investors, it needs to create new stock to sell those investors.
+If SOE raises money from outside investors, it will likely need needs to create new stock to sell those investors.
 You will own the same number of shares as you did before, but there will be more total shares of SOE available, so you will own a smaller percent of the company -- this is called dilution.

 If we get a fair valuation for the company, then the value of your options stay the same when we raise outside money because the company’s new valuation will be equal to the old value of the company + the new capital raised.
 For example, if SOE is worth $20m and we raise $5m, we are now worth $25m.
 If you owned 5% of $20m before, you now own 4% of $25m (we sold 20% of the company, or, said differently, diluted you by 20%).
 The 5% stake was worth $1m before the fundraise and the 4% stake is now worth $1m.